amingilani/auth0-rail5/README.md

 ### Generating a Rails App

 If you're working with rails, you already know this, but I like to keep things complete.
+We're also going to be using postgresql as our database, even in development.
+It's good practice to reflect your production environment as closely as possible in development, and databases can be particularly tricky since some migrations that work with, say, sqlite won't work with postgresql.

 ```bash
 $ rails new auth0_setup --database=postgresql